Hola Costa Rica

 Of course I could not remember which bag held what exactly after having to rearrange them so many times.
 We looked through every bag to finally find the Instant Potin the last one.
 I kept guessing wrong!
 So far, all the appliances, pans, toiletries, and other possible easily damaged items had gotten here unscathed.
 Then I found the Instant Pot ……

-I open the bag and instead of pulling away all the thick clothing I used as padding, I picked up the airport inspection paper.
+I opened the bag and instead of pulling away all the thick clothing I used as padding, I picked up the airport inspection paper.
 It was sitting over the front panel of the Instant Potthat was now dented in.
 The WHOLE panel, was dented in!
 I was so upset that I said “OH NOOO, F&&K, GD it!”, and all the other naughty words I know!
 BUT, when I plugged it in it still worked and does to this day!
 WHEW!

 We unpacked our belongings while the black beans, and then the rice cooked cooked in the Instant Pot.
 Dinner was ready just as we finished putting the basics away.
 We like to eat black beans with extra bean sauce over rice, topped with a ton of avocado, tomato, salt & pepper, and then drizzle with Sriracha.
 NOM!